 This infrared heater also comes with safety measures as overheat prevention and an immediate shutoff button in case it is tipped over.
 As it has infrared in its name, it’s quite obvious that the heater works with a remote.
 You can control it with an IR remote from a distance without having to move closer to it.

-Dr. Infrared portable garage heater is perfect for small and insulated space with its portable feature and 72-inchlong electric cord.
+Dr. Infrared’s portable garage heater is perfect for small and insulated space with its portable feature and 72-inchlong electric cord.
 It creates only 39 dB of noise which is quite low considering its output.
-The heater can run 12 hours at a stretch on full power and also has a auto-shut off feature.
+The heater can run 12 hours at a stretch on full power and also has an auto-shut-off feature.

 Dr. Infrared garage heater comes with a removable filter that you can clean easily.
-It’s energy-efficiency ensures no energy loss and works just like sunlight by warming up objects instead of the air.
+Its energy efficiency ensures no energy loss and works just like sunlight by warming up objects instead of the air.
 In this way, you’ll feel much more relaxed and comfortable.
-Overall, this is the best garage heater that you could get in an affordable price range for small and insulated space.
+Overall, this is the best garage heater that you could get in an affordable price range for small and insulated spaces.

 - High-powered heater with maximum energy efficiency